 Percussive Image Gestural System (PIGS) is created by Amy Alexander.
 Software development by Amy Alexander and Curt Miller with contributions by Wojciech Kosma.

 Research assistant: Doug Rosman

 Percussive Image Gestural System (PIGS) development has been supported by the iotaCenter, University of California Institute of Research in the Arts (UCIRA), and UCSD Academic Senate.
-It has been performed at events in the US, Australia, and Canada.
+It has been performed at events in the US, Australia, Canada and Portugal.